Mission Statement

 Intestinal Microbiome

-CAR-T cell therapy has broadened the treatment landscape for many cancers, particularly for patients with relapsed/refractory B-cell acute lymphoblastic leukemia and non-Hodgkin lymphoma.
-Yet, many of these patients may experience disease relapse or treatment-related toxicity.
-Although several investigators are assessing the impact of the tumor microenvironment or T cell biology as mechanisms of CAR-T cell failure, the Smith lab is interrogating the impact of endogenous factors on CAR-T cell activity.
+CAR T cell therapy has broadened the treatment landscape for many cancers, particularly for patients with relapsed or refractory B-cell acute lymphoblastic leukemia and non-Hodgkin lymphoma.
+However, many of these patients may experience disease relapse or treatment-related toxicity.
+While several investigators are evaluating the impact of the tumor microenvironment or T cell biology as mechanisms of CAR T cell failure, the Smith lab is exploring the role of endogenous factors on CAR T cell activity.

-Dr. Smith led a study that found that exposure to antibiotics in the four weeks before CD19 CAR-T cell therapy – especially piperacillin/tazobactam, meropenem, and imipenem/cilastatin – is associated with worse overall survival and increased ICANS (Smith M., et al. Nature Medicine, 2022).
-She also identified characteristics of the intestinal microbiome as well as specific bacterial taxa associated with clinical outcomes.
-Based on these findings, we are now leveraging mouse models, patient cohorts, next-generation sequencing, and computational approaches to evaluate mechanisms for how antibiotics and specific intestinal microbiome taxa regulate CAR-T cell activity.
+Dr. Smith led a study that found that exposure to antibiotics in the four weeks before CD19 CAR T cell therapy—especially piperacillin/tazobactam, meropenem, and imipenem/cilastatin—is associated with worse overall survival and increased immune effector cell-associated neurotoxicity syndrome (ICANS) (Smith M., et al. Nature Medicine, 2022).
+She also identified characteristics of the intestinal microbiome and specific bacterial taxa associated with clinical outcomes.
+Based on these findings, we are now leveraging mouse models, patient cohorts, next-generation sequencing, and computational approaches to investigate the mechanisms by which antibiotics and specific intestinal microbiome taxa regulate CAR T cell anti-tumor activity and toxicity (Xie J and Smith M. Blood 2024; Darwin A, Xie J, and Smith M. Blood Advances 2025).

 People